CONTENTS, THE HEART OF BLOGS

 - Previews – If you can get your hands on pre-released stuff.

-- Hacks – Makes life easy, people just love these.
+- Hacks – Things to make life easier, people just love these.

 - How to – Step by step instructions on doing something.
 Just like the one you are reading right now.

-- Response – Respond to a statement that someone made, to an event that happened, or to a certain situation.
+- Response & Reaction – Respond to a statement that someone made, to an event that happened, or to a certain situation.
+Share your own views and opinions.

 TIP 2) “BORROW” IDEAS